gradle/gradle/.github/CONTRIBUTING.md

 All code contributions should be submitted via a [pull request](https://help.github.com/articles/using-pull-requests) from a [forked GitHub repository](https://help.github.com/articles/fork-a-repo).

-Once received, the pull request will be reviewed by a Gradle core developer.
-Your pull request will be given higher priority if you:
+Once received, the pull request will be reviewed and eventually merged by a Gradle core developer.
+It is normal that this takes several iterations, so don't get discouraged by change requests.
+They ensure the high quality that we all enjoy.
-* Have first discussed the change on the Gradle Developer list.
-* Have followed all of the Contribution Guidelines here.

-After review, and usually after a number of iterations of development, your pull request may be merged into the Gradle distribution.
+### Getting Help
+If you run into any trouble, please reach out to us on the [help/discuss forum](https://discuss.gradle.org/c/help-discuss) or on the issue you are working on.

 ## Our Thanks
 We deeply appreciate your effort toward improving Gradle.
 For any contribution, large or small, you will be immortalized in the release notes for the version you've contributed to.